lxms-development/security-notes/README.md

 But there is a program for that.
 [EdgeDeflector](https://github.com/da2x/edgedeflector) is a tool that tells Windows that it is equal to Edge.
 You must then choose whether to open your Edge or EdgeDeflector.
 When you open EdgeDeflector, it will open the default browser you set.
 It will only ask once to choose, so don't worry about the popup.

 In combination with the Firefox extension [Bing to DuckDuckGo](https://addons.mozilla.org/en-us/firefox/addon/bingtoduckduckgo) you can make sure all searches go through DuckDuckGo, which is better to use as explained [here](#search-engine).
-DuckDuckgo "Bangs" also work here too!
+DuckDuckGo "Bangs" also work here too!